21 Fun And Favorite Finger-Plays For Toddlers & Preschoolers

 6. Hickory dickory dock

-This popular rhyme is often taught to preschoolers as it involves finger gestures and body movements that are interactive and fun.
+This is one of the most popular nursery rhymes for toddlers and preschoolers as it involves finger gestures and body movements that are interactive and fun.

 The rhyme goes as: